bferguson3/NESPAL/README.md

 Usage:

+Save a .set file from yy-chr's BG SET editor.
+This file includes both namespace data and tile attribute data

 $ python3 settoppu.py inputfile.set

 If found, it will output two files in the same directory: a 960-byte .nam namespace file, and a 64-byte .atr attribute file (normally loaded at the end of namespaces, e.g. @ $23c0).